rackerlabs/mimic/README.md

 3. `pip install -r requirements.txt` from within the mimic folder (if there is a gcc error, `apt-get install python-dev`)
 4. cd into mimic or add the mimic to the PYTHONPATH and run `twistd -n mimic`

+## Running Mimic on Docker ##

+The repository root has a `Dockerfile` that does what you want.
+It exposes the default Mimic port

+To play around with Mimic locally, try: `docker build -t mimic . && docker run mimic`.